 If you are feeling a little adventurous this holiday season, organize a Christmas block party.
 It can be a simple party with appetizers, desserts, and hot beverages where everyone socializes.
 Or you could set up an arts-and-crafts area where neighbors can decorate Christmas ornaments.
 Have your neighbors dress festive and give out a prize for the tackiest holiday attire.

 No matter how long you have been a part of your neighborhood, there are many ways you can engage with your neighbors this holiday season.
-You can keep it simple by delivering a few homemade holiday treats or Christmas cards to your neighbors.
-Or you can get creative by hosting a hot chocolate and s’mores night or organizing a Christmas block party.
-The important thing to remember is to show love to and to build relationships with our neighbors.
+Whether you keep it simple or get creative, the important thing to remember is to show love to and to build relationships with our neighbors.